 - Har Gow (Crystal Shrimp Dumplings)

-- Jiu Cai Jiao (Chinese Chive Dumplings)
+- Jiu Cai Jiao (Chinese Chive and Shrimp Dumplings)

 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page.
 You can also follow me on social media on Facebook, Instagram, and Pinterest!